ncdev2015/SolarSystem-Godot/readme.md

 ![Solar System](https://github.com/ncdev2015/CircularPositioningOfElements/blob/master/assets/example_2.png)

-To do:
+Funcionalities:
+- Pressing the SPACE key adds a new planet
+- Each planet orbits the Sun

-- Orbit the planets around the Sun
+- To set the angular velocities, go to the array of planets in the _ready() function

-- Add scales to planets, orbitals and velocities
+Download and enjoy it!